udkyo/lup/README.md

 ### File Globbing

-You can expand paths using essentially standard globbing patterns using certain colon suffixed keywords.
+You can expand paths using standard globbing patterns using certain colon suffixed keywords.
 However the behaviour requires some explanation.

 Loop for all dirs in /
 `lup echo @dirs:/tmp/foo/*@`